The Ancient Fraternity of Free and Accepted Masons

 ESSENTIAL QUALIFICATION FOR MEMBERSHIP

 The Minerva Lodge No.250 welcomes Gentlemen who are considering becoming a Freemason.
 The essential qualification for admission into and continuing membership is a belief in a Supreme Being.
-Membership is open to Gentlemen of any race or religion who can fulfil this essential qualification and who are of good repute.
+Membership is open to Gentlemen of any ethnic group or religion who can fulfil this essential qualification and who are of good repute.
 You would need to be at least 21 years of age (dispensation can sometimes be given in special circumstances for those who are younger but not under the age of 18 years)